lunamidori5/Midori-AI/content/howtos/_index.md

 These are the [LocalAI](https://localai.io/) How tos - [Return to LocalAI](https://localai.io/)

+To add your own How Tos, Please open a PR on this github - [https://github.com/lunamidori5/Midori-AI](https://github.com/lunamidori5/Midori-AI)

 ## How-tos

 This section includes LocalAI end-to-end examples, tutorial and how-tos curated by the community and maintained by [lunamidori5](https://github.com/lunamidori5).